Hung parliament: Canada

 In Canada, the term is generally not used, as it is typical for the party that wins a plurality (but not a majority) of seats to form a minority government on its own.
 These situations are typically called a "minority government" or "minority parliament" by the media.
 The ruling party then seeks to work with other parties on a case-by-case basis.
+The average lifespan of a minority government in Canada is two years.

-The 45th Canadian Parliament elected in the 2025 Canadian federal election resulted in Canada's most recent (and current) minority parliament.
+The 45th Canadian Parliament elected in the 2025 Canadian federal election resulted in Canada's most recent (and formerly) minority parliament.

 Minority parliaments at either the federal and provincial level are an infrequent but not unusual occurrence in Canada.
 Six of the previous eight recent federal elections have resulted in hung parliaments (the 38th, the 39th, the 40th, the 43rd, the 44th, and the 45th).
 Following all six elections the largest party ruled as a "minority government".
 Although Canadian minority governments have tended to be short-lived, the two successive minorities under Prime Minister Stephen Harper managed to hold on to power from February 2006 until a no confidence vote in March 2011.
 The subsequent election saw a majority parliament elected with Harper's Conservative Party obtaining a 24-seat majority.

 While most Canadian minority governments end in dissolution via non-confidence or a snap election call, there have been a few attempts to transition to a new government without returning to the ballot box.
 Most notably, the 2008 Canadian Federal Election resulted in the 2008–09 Canadian parliamentary dispute.
 While the Conservative Party had a plurality of seats, the Liberal Party and New Democratic Party (NDP), supported by The Bloc Québécois, agreed to defeat the Conservatives in favour of a Liberal/NDP coalition government.
 On 4 December 2008, Governor General Michaëlle Jean granted Prime Minister Stephen Harper's request for a prorogation of Parliament on the condition that parliament reconvene early in the new year.
 The first session of the 40th parliament thus ended, delaying and ultimately avoiding a vote of non-confidence.

 At the territorial level, a unique situation happened in the 2021 Yukon general election, in which the electoral district of Vuntut Gwitchin resulted in a tie.
 A judicial recount was held and the tie remained.
 A draw was held between the two candidates which ultimately named NDP challenger Annie Blake the winner against incumbent Liberal cabinet minister and MLA Pauline Frost.
 This victory ultimately resulted in a hung parliament in the Yukon legislature with the NDP holding the balance of power.